ClusterHQ/flocker/docs/gettinginvolved/infrastructure/maintaining-cloudformation.rst

    A new AMI image will be built in the ``us-west-1`` region.
    That image will be copied to all available AWS regions.
-   The region specific AMI image IDs will be uploaded to the ``clusterhq-installer-images`` S3 bucket in an object matching the template name ``docker`` in JSON format.
+   The region specific AMI image IDs will be printed to ``stdout`` in JSON format.
    Make a note of the ``us-west-1`` AMI image ID because you'll use it for building the Flocker AMI in the next step.

    .. note::